Luos-io/Documentation/update-module-firmware.md

 # A guide to upgrade your boards

-At Luos Robotics, we work every day on new versions of the boards’ internal software (the modules), in order to improve your experience with robotics.
+At Luos, we work every day on new versions of the boards’ internal software (the modules), in order to improve your experience with electronics.
 This guide explains step-by-step how to upgrade any board with an up-to-date software provided by Luos.

 <blockquote class="warning"><strong>Warning:</strong> Upgrading a module is a critical task that should be attempted only if you know what you are doing.</blockquote><br />